karan3613/karan3613/README.md

 > *"Why choose between coding and gaming when you can fail at both publicly?"*

-## 💡 What Drives Me

-Building products that matter.
-Not just features, not just demos—actual solutions people use daily.
-Whether it's an AI model that saves time or a mobile app that simplifies life, I'm here to ship.

-**Side quest:** Sharing the process, teaching others, and proving that solo developers can build competitive products.

 ## 🤝 Let's Build Together

 I'm always interested in: